-At a personal level, the outcomes are frequently seen as being relevant in daily work after the training/activity.
-In particular, this satisfaction existed among the majority of interviewees with respect to the delivered personal expectations, the acquired personal development, and the established networks/contact making.
+At the individual level, the outcomes are frequently seen as being relevant in daily work after the training/activity.
+In particular, this satisfaction existed among the majority of interviewees (2) with respect to the delivered personal expectations, the acquired personal development, and the established networks/contact making.
 The training/activity outcomes provided 'new aspects' for many interviewees and changed their daily business to be more playful.

-"The course opened the doors to a new field of which I had no information" (Kmh\YWM1ro2).
+"The course opened the doors to a new field of which I had no information" (Kmh\YWM1or2).

-According to personal development, interviewees report that the outcomes have an impact on their daily business by being more enthusiastic, motivated and inspired for the own youth work (i.e. volunteering work), and increasing intercultural awareness (avoiding stereotypes; differences and similarities within/across Europe).
-Reasons for the increased motivation is expressed through the experience that many interesting and experienced international people were met, who were quite impressive, and with some of them constant contact has been achieved, reinforcing motivation.
+According to personal development, interviewees (2) report that the outcomes have an impact on their daily business by being more enthusiastic, motivated and inspired for the own youth work (i.e. volunteering work), and increasing intercultural awareness (avoiding stereotypes; differences and similarities within/across Europe).
+Reasons for the increased motivation is expressed through the experience that many interesting and experienced international people were met, who were quite impressive, and with some of them constant contact has been achieved, reinforcing motivation (see chapter expectations and motivation to attend the training/activity).